shyleonx/top_rock_paper_scissors/README.md

 # top_rock_paper_scissors

-# This is a simple Rock Paper Scissor game using JavaScript you can play it using the prompt and console.
+# Fire - Water - Grass is a version of TOP'S Rock Paper Scissor.
+I thought it would be fun to change the choices to pokemon starter types.
+Let me know what you think!